 Even before that well-known cartoon character of the same species was conceived, the blue tang (Paracanthurus hepatus) was extremely popular in the marine aquarium hobby and, therefore, important in the ornamental fish industry.
 Whether one keeps true “fish tanks” (such as fish-only-with-live-rock (FOWLER) systems) or full-blown reef aquaria, it usually isn’t too long before this species is in their tank and checked off of their fishes-to-have list.

-The popularity of the blue tang is quite understandable.
+The popularity of blue tangs is quite understandable.
 Few fish possess such pure, rich royal blue hues; even fewer have so much blue.
 And this animal isn’t just brightly colored; it has one of the most distinctive color patterns of all aquarium fishes.
-A pitch black, palette-shaped pattern runs along each side of its body to the tail.
+A pitch-black, palette-shaped pattern runs along each side of its body to the tail.
 The tail fin is a vivid yellow.
 Part of the palette pattern forms bands that run over (and likely help to conceal) the animal’s eyes.
 The lower body typically fades to a paler blue, though it may be yellowish in specimens that originate from the west-central Indian Ocean.
 Despite some minor regional variations of body coloration, this handsome species is always quite recognizable.

 Some blue tangs can reach lengths of a foot (30 centimeters).
 Like other tangs, its body is rounded and highly compressed laterally.
 It has a rather pointed snout.
 Its scales are tiny.
 Sharp spines flank its caudal peduncle (i.e. part of the body that leads to the tail).
 Like some (but not all) tangs, the caudal spines of the blue tang are associated with venom glands.